Ryan Woodside

 Bio

 Ryan Woodside was named the fifth Eureka College men's soccer head coach on March 4, 2022.
+The 2026 season will be his fifth at the helm of the Red Devils.

 At season’s end, striker Khalil Alleyne was selected to the All-SLIAC Second Team, and midfielder Jake Edmondson and center back Isaac Noriega were named to the All-SLIAC Third Team.
 It was Eureka's first time earning All-SLIAC honors since James Bowen received All-SLIAC Third Team honors in 2018, and the first time the program has had three honorees since 2015 when Bowen, Brady Thomas and Daniel Johnson were all selected Third Team All-SLIAC.